Some discussions can go on forever.

 Danny, do you still have the opportunity to speak in Cantonese?

+Well, I often find opportunities to speak Cantonese.
+For example, when I go abroad to film a TV programme and meet someone who speaks Cantonese, I would use the language to break the ice.
+In a recent episode from a programme that won the best documentary award, a father and his daughter had not been in contact for years and drifted apart, resulting in misunderstandings between them.
+But the father was getting old, and I had to visit him to tell him that his daughter wanted to reconnect with him.
 I was worried that he may drive me out.
 However, when I spoke in Cantonese, his eyes were wet with tears and he softened up.
 It reminded me of a similar experience when I was hosting a show in Chinatown.
 I stood on stage and the audience did not bother about me initially.
 As I began speaking in Cantonese, they felt that I was speaking a language that they understood, and it brought me closer to the audience.
 Besides being a childhood memory, Cantonese is a precious gift from my parents.
 It is also a key to hearts.
 I fear that the key will be lost after my generation.

 Mother Tongue Test